-1 "La riqueza que les facilita el comercio, el vicio de luxuria que generalmente reyna entre ellos. y su demasiada malicia y havilidad causan gravísmos danos."
+1 "La riqueza que les facilita el comercio, el vicio de luxuria que generalmente reyna entre ellos, y su demasiada malicia y havilidad causan gravísimos danos."
 Pedro Calderón Enríquez to the King, July 10, 1741, A. de I., 68-5-16.
 The report of the oidor, drawn up after a tour of inspection among the provinces, is one of the most valuable documents for the study of the Chinese in the islands.
 It is dated June 16, 1741, and was directed to the governor, A. de I., 68-5-16.
 "Su gobierno en el estado presente es á derecho divino nada conforme, y á las leyes, ordenanzas y cédulas reales, expressamente contrario."
 Ibid.
-A memorial of the oidor Diego Calderón Serrano, written April 10, 1677, and reviewed by the Council, September 20, 1686, insists on the evil influence of the Chinese over the natives.
-He charges the former with inviting and even forcing the natives to eat meat on fast days, of dissuading them from hearing mass or sermons, and ordering them to He charges the former with inviting and even forcing the natives to eat meat on fast days, of dissuading them from hearing mass or sermons, and ordering them to work on feast days, "without the least regard for the things of the other life, or for God or his law."
+A memorial of the oidor Diego Calderón Serrano, written April 10, 1677, and reviewed by the Council, September 20, 1866, insists on the evil influence of the Chinese over the natives.
+He charges the former with inviting and even forcing the natives to est meat on September 20, 1686, insists on the evil influence of the Chinese over the natives.
+He charges the former with inviting and even forcing the natives to eat meat on fast days, of dissuading them from hearing mass or sermons, and ordering them to work on feast days, "without the least regard for the things of the other life, or for God or his law."
 A. de I., 68-5-16.
 The Audiencia said of their Christianity in 1695: "Aunque no fueran muy buenos Christianos, produzen muy buenos Catolicos y leales Vasallos de Vuestra Magested."
 Audiencia to the King, June 18, 1695.
 A. de I., 68-5-16.
-A royal cédula of 1744, ordering the absolute expulsion of all heathen Chinese, accused the Chinese, among other things, of "idolatry and atheim leastivicusness and codomy astuteness, vivaity and artifice, usury and atheism, lasciviousness and sodomy, astuteness, vivacity and artifice, usury and deceit."
+A royal cédula of 1744, ordering the absolute expulsion of all heathen Chinese, accused the Chinese, among other things, of "idolatry and atheism, lasciviousness and sodomy, astuteness, vivacity and artifice, usury and deceit."
 Real Cédula, July 23, 1744, A. de I., 68-6-15.
 The remark of a Jesuit friar stationed in China is worth quoting, as illustrating the recognition of the worth of the Chinese race by those better acquainted with their civilization.
-Writer the provide the statement of the comparison of the worth of the Chinese race by those better acquainted with their civilization. worth of the Chinese race by those better acquainted with their civilization.
-Writ-ing to Juan Bautista Román, the Spanish factor at Macao, he said: "Es cosa de admiracion que esta gente que jamás tubo comercio con la de Europa aya alcanzado casi tanto por si proprios."
+Writing to Juan Bautista Román, the Spanish factor at Macao, he said: "Es cosa de admiracion que esta gente que jamás tubo comercio con la de Europa aya alcanzado casi tanto por si proprios."
 Relacion de Juan Bautista Román, factor de las islas filipinas en Macao (1584), A. de I., 67-6-29.

-Although ley 34, titulo 45, libro 9, of the Recopilación forbade trade with China from the Philippines, the King granted permission for such trade in 1690, in view of Governor Vargas Hurtado's representations that such a line was neces-sary for the perpetuation of Christian missions in China.
-Real Cédula, September 23, 1690, A. de L., 67-6-26.
+Although ley 34, titulo 45, libro 9, of the Recopilación forbade trade with China from the Philippines, the King granted permission for such trade in 1690, ni view of Governor Vargas Hurtado's representations that such a line was necessary for the perpetuation of Christian missions in China.
+Real Cédula, September 23, 1690, A. de I., 67-6-29.